PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 17:21:57
+Last updated: 2024-04-02 17:22:32
-Random Quote: The only true wisdom is in knowing you know nothing. - Isocrates
+Random Quote: Where all think alike, no one thinks very much. - Walter Lippmann